Military history of South Africa: Jameson Raid

 The Jameson Raid (29 December 1895 – 2 January 1896) was a raid on Paul Kruger's Transvaal Republic carried out by Leander Starr Jameson and his Rhodesian and Bechuanaland policemen over the New Year weekend of 1895–96.
 It was intended to trigger an uprising by the primarily British expatriate workers (known as Uitlanders, or in English "Foreigners") in the Transvaal but failed to do so.
-Though the raid was ineffective and no uprising took place, it did much to bring about the Second Boer War and the Second Matabele War.
+Though the raid was ineffective and no uprising took place, it did much to bring about the Second Boer War and the First Chimurenga.

 The affair brought Anglo-Boer relations to a dangerous low, and the ill feeling was heightened by the "Kruger telegram" from the German Emperor, Wilhelm II.
 It congratulated Paul Kruger for defeating the raid, as well as appearing to recognise the Boer republic and offer support.
 The emperor was already perceived as anti-British, and a naval arms race had started between Germany and Britain.
 Consequently, the telegram alarmed and angered the British.